3mdeb/news-and-ideas/blog/content/post/2020-03-27-trenchboot-nlnet-lz.md

 expanded.
 Eventually, there will be few different devices with different characteristic.
 For now, we use **PC Engines apu2** which has **AMD GX-412TC** processor.
 We use connection via serial port, so every relevant output will presented in form of logs.
+What is important, our platform is equipped in **TPM** module which is obligatory in this project.
+Make sure you have it on your platform too.

 ## Operating system

 To better understand next section, first I will introduce operating system which we use.
-Our choice is [NixOS](https://nixos.org/nixos/) which is a Linux distribution based on unusual (and reliable) package management.
+Our choice is [NixOS](https://nixos.org/nixos/) which is a Linux distribution based on unusual (but reliable) package management.
 You can install tools from official packages or build your own ones.
-Second feature will be strongly utilizes in entire project.
+Second feature will be strongly utilized in entire project.
 Later, I will show you how to build custom package on `flashrom` example.

 > Of course, you can use any other Linux distribution.
 However, every procedure